 Vasectomy in Encino, CA

 There are many reasons to choose a vasectomy over other forms of birth control.
-Dr. Michael Hyman has been practicing adult urology for over 15 years and has performed over seven thousand vasectomies.
-Dr. Hyman prides himself on taking the time to discuss the procedure, its benefits, recovery, and answer all of your questions.
-Call (818) 906-1300 to schedule an appointment today!
+Dr. Michael Hyman has been practicing adult urology for over 20 years and has performed over seven thousand vasectomies.
+As the San Fernando Valley’s leader in men’s health, Dr. Hyman prides himself on taking the time to discuss the procedure, its benefits, recovery, and answer all of your questions.
+Call (818) 906-1300 to schedule an appointment at our urology office in Encino, CA today!

 What is a Vasectomy?